tedyun/tedyun.github.io/README.md

 export PATH="$HOME/.rbenv/bin:$PATH"
 eval "$(rbenv init -)"
 ```
 2. Check the preferred Ruby version in [this page](https://pages.github.com/versions/), install & activate that version of Ruby using `rbenv`.
+Note this may require some C compilers and libraries (`sudo apt install build-essential libz-dev`).
 For example:
 ```
-$ rbenv install 2.7.3
+$ rbenv install 3.3.4
-$ rbenv global 2.7.3
+$ rbenv global 3.3.4
 ```
 3. Run `setup.sh`.